bitfoundation/bitplatform/docs/design-backgrounds/optimized-entity-framework-for-n-tier-apps.md

 [You can see what we've done to entity framework's configuration here](https://github.com/bit-foundation/bit-framework/blob/master/src/Server/Bit.Data.EntityFramework/Implementations/EfDbContextBase.cs#L37-L42)

 But when you apply those configurations, most repositories won't work properly as they are developed/tested mostly based on default entity framework's configuration.
 This is why we developed a new repository in bit framework instead of using any of existing repository libraries.
-(It has some several important reasons although)
+(It has other important reasons although)

 You're free to use your preferred repository, but let's take a look at some benchmarks: [You can find codes here](https://github.com/bit-foundation/bit-framework/tree/master/docs/src/EntityFrameworkOptimizedForNTierScenarios)